myclabs/Work/README.md

 $ phpunit
 ```

-Some functional tests need external programs like RabbitMQ.
-For practical reasons, you can boot a VM
+Some functional tests need external programs like RabbitMQ or Beanstalkd.
+For practical reasons,
-very quickly using Vagrant and the included configuration.
+you can boot a VM very quickly using Vagrant and the included configuration.
 You can then run the tests in the VM:

 ```shell
 $ vagrant up